Main Content Region

 I worked on two interdisciplinary, multi-university projects funded by the National Science Foundation to study hurricane preparation, evacuation, and recovery.
 My dissertation examined how Facebook Groups offered spaces for community organizing for disaster relief and facilitated recovery after the Camp Fire in California.

 I use multiple and mixed research methods, especially surveys using egocentric network analysis and structural equation modeling.
-These are statistical methods that help me understand the relationships held by an entity of interest (i.e., the ego), like the people who provide social support to an individual survivor after a natural disaster, and the impact of predictor variables on an outcome variable when other factors are controlled, such as how social support influences resilience when the amount of damage to one's home is held constant.
+These are statistical methods that help me understand the relationships held by an entity of interest (i.e., the ego), like the people who provide social support to an individual survivor after a natural disaster.
+Statistical models allow me to examine the impact of predictor variables on an outcome variable when other factors are controlled, such as how social support influences resilience when the amount of damage to one's home is held constant.

 Selected Publications